jodavaho/SPS30-Endpoint/README.md

 ## Installation on Raspberry Pi

-1. just download `deb/piaq-v0.9.0_arm-linux-gnueabi.deb` to your pi and `dpkg -i piaq-v0.9.0_arm-linux-gnueabi.deb`.
+1. just download the latest `.deb` file from `releases/` to your pi and install with `dpkg`.
+For example, to install v1.9.0, do: `dpkg -i piaq-v1.9.0_arm-linux-gnueabi.deb`.
 2. From any machine that's networked, or the pi itself, `curl <pi's IP>:8051` to see your values.

 Configure `/etc/piaq/piaq.conf` till your heart's content to change port, the files to query, and the time to sleep between queries.